18+ | Commercial Content | T&Cs apply | Begambleaware.org

 The failure on that front saw the old Chelsea regime again explore what work could be carried out at Stamford Bridge.
 Swiss architects Herzog & de Meuron were heavily involved in this process and their plans heavily resembled the Bird’s Nest Stadium from Beijing; that’s perhaps unsurprising when considering they are the firm behind that arena.
 Again, for one reason or another that didn’t happen and here we are today.

-So, what will the new Stamford Bridge look like?
+So, what will Chelsea new stadium look like?

 Based on the detail that is in the public domain right now, the truth is we don’t know much about what the new Chelsea stadium might look like; it will be very different to the Archibald Leitch built ground that dates back to 1877 though.
 Another thing we can almost guarantee is that the overall matchday experience will be transformed from a fan’s perspective.